ueberbit/publication_date/README.txt

 README
 --------------------------------------------------------------------------
-The Publication Date module adds a field to each node containing the date when it was first published.
+The Publication Date module adds a "Published on" date for each node, containing the date when it was first published.

-This published date field can be used in any templates, or views, and integrates well with the Scheduler module: <http://drupal.org/project/scheduler>
+This published on date can be used in any templates, or views, and integrates well with the Scheduler module (http://drupal.org/project/scheduler).

 Without this, the only dates available for nodes are their created date and changed date, but these are often insufficient to meet the needs of publishing workflows.
 Sorting nodes by their created date doesn't account for content which is held in draft form for a time while being readied for publication.
 Sorting nodes by their changed date fails to account for content needing minor corrections after being published.

 The "Published on" date can be edited through the node edit form, allowing a